 1972: Columbia Records’ head of A&R John Hammond, who signed artists such as Billie Holiday, Benny Goodman, Count Bassie, George Benson, Aretha Franklin, and Bob Dylan, signed Bruce Springsteen to CBS Records.
 Specifically, CBS Records signed an agreement with Laurel Canyon Productions, who then subcontracted Bruce’s services to Columbia Records.
 Springsteen had previously entered into an agreement with Laurel Canyon, which was owned by his manager, Mike Appel, in March.

 1977: The J. Geils Band released their seventh studio album, Monkey Island.
-The album was the band’s last with Atlantic Records, first without an outside producer, and first with recording engineer David Thoener, who collaborated with them on future albums.
+It was the band’s last album with Atlantic Records, first without an outside producer, and first with recording engineer David Thoener, who collaborated with them on future albums.

 1978: The Moody Blues released their ninth studio album and first in six years, Octave.
 It was the group’s last album with producer Tony Clarke, as well as their last with keyboardist Mike Pinder, who left during sessions and was later replaced by former Yes keyboardist Patrick Moraz.